 If you are training for a race and struggling to run the distances prescribed by your plan, try using a run/walk strategy, which will likely allow you to cover the scheduled miles and keep you on track.

-If you are only having trouble completing your long runs, you may want to use the run/walk strategy for those runs only, but can certainly use them for your shorter runs as well if you find they help you recover faster and keep you motivated to stick to your plan.
+If you are only having trouble completing your long runs, you may want to use the run/walk strategy for those runs only, but you can certainly use them for your shorter runs if you find they help you recover faster and keep you motivated to stick to your plan.

 Here’s our complete guide to using the Run Walk Method for marathon training!